Probabilistic Interpolation of Quantum Rotation Angles: Generalisations

 Finally, we note that the present approach is not limited to near-term applications and might also be useful in the early fault-tolerance regime.
 In particular, ref~\cite{suguru_fault_tolerant} considered the Solovay-Kitaev decomposition whereby one aims to approximate a continuous rotation $\mathcal{R}(\theta)$ as a sequence of Clifford and $T$ gates.
-Ref~\cite{suguru_fault_tolerant} then considered PEC to mitigate the approximation error of this decomposition by randomly applying Clifford recovery operations and expected it leads to a significant measurement overhead.
-In comparison, PAI does not use Clifford recovery operations, e.g., $\mathcal{R}(\pi/2)$ and $\mathcal{R}(\pi)$ which are equivalent to the discrete notch settings $\mathcal{R}(\Theta_{k})$, $\mathcal{R}(\Theta_{k} {+} \pi/2)$ and $\mathcal{R}(\Theta_{k} {+} \pi)$ as these would result in a significantly increased measurement overhead.
-Instead we choose between the positively weighted nearest notch settings $\mathcal{R}(\Theta_{k})$ and $\mathcal{R}(\Theta_{k+1})$, and only apply the polar opposite angle with a small probability.
-In a similar spirit, one could apply the present approach to Clifford+T sequences while retaining its low measurement overhead: We would randomly choose between (at least) two different Clifford+T sequences that approximate the same continuos rotation angle thereby acting as nearest notch settings and thus have positive weights, and only apply a polar opposite rotation with a small probability.
+Ref~\cite{suguru_fault_tolerant} then considered PEC to mitigate the approximation error of this decomposition by randomly applying Clifford recovery operations and already noted it leads to a significant measurement overhead.
+Indeed, our general solution in \cref{theo2} can be applied to Clifford recovery operations $\mathcal{R}(\pi/2)$ and $\mathcal{R}(\pi)$ by substituting the (suboptimal) angles $A= \pi/2$, $B= \pi$ and $\theta=\Delta/2$.
+Given in our approach we choose $A$ and $B$ optimally, our scheme achieves many orders of magnitude lower measurement overhead in typical practical scenarios as illustrated in \cref{fig:overhead}(green vs. red lines).